 </cfquery>

 You might expect to get 2 records equal to the most recently added portal user and the most recently added intranet user - right?
 You could take the first record and you would be good to go.
-Actually, unless the "portalUsers" table has a clustered index ordered by dateAdded, this is not the case.
+Actually, unless the "portalUsers" table has a clustered index ordered by dateAdded, this is

 The reason is simple, the condition of top is met for both of the queries before the sort order is applied.
 If you think about it, this makes sense.
 To do it any other way would require the order by clause to be run three times - once for each query and then once for the returning result set.
 Instead, the UNION clause goes out and gets the data for query 1, then the data for query 2 and then sorts the data.
 The result is that you will not be able to depend on getting the records you want from this UNION query.